cyclops-ui/cyclops/CONTRIBUTING.md

 - [Fork the repository](https://github.com/cyclops-ui/cyclops/fork) and clone it locally
 - Create a new branch
-- Assign yourself to the issue, if you are working on it (if you are not a member of the organization, please leave a comment on the issue)
 - Make your changes
 - Create a pull request back to the upstream repository (_Please make sure that your PR is up-to-date with the latest changes in main_)
 - Wait for a review and address any comments